pathaugen/GoServe/readme.md

 GoServe (CURRENTLY IN DEV)
 =======

-GoServe! is a simple static website server that is standalone and enables quick website deployment and serving.
+**GoServe! is a cross platform simple yet powerful static website server that is fully standalone, contained in a single binary, and enables quick website deployment and serving.**

+**Platforms:**
+OSX, Unix, Linux, Windows

+**Fully Standalone:**
+Doesn't require Apache, NGINX, or anything other than the single GoServe! binary

+GoServe! was started as an open source version of enterprise features used in various large companies serving single or multiple websites internally and externally.

+GoServe! was created for friends and the community as a whole to quickly spin up a single static website, or scale to entire webhosts.

+***

 Features
 --------

  * **Multiple Server and Domain Support**
-   * Power of a webhost in a single binary
+   * Power of a large webhost in a single binary
    * Multiple domains pointed to same application instance supported
    * Spin up one webserver on a port, or multiple webservers on different ports
      * Outside the application can route differing bandwidth, static or dynamic IPs to these various servers/ports